-As noted above, an important exception applies in the case of secured creditors.
+As noted in question 7.6 above, an important exception applies in the case of secured creditors.
 The Security Interests Law allows a secured party to exercise powers of enforcement in relation to the relevant collateral without the consent of the Viscount, and without an order of a court, so that a secured party's powers to appropriate or sell the collateral will not be affected by the insolvency.